ampproject/amphtml/spec/amp-video-interface.md

 at the same time, heuristics are employed to select which video to put on fullscreen.
 These are applied as follows, in descending priority:

-1. If a video is playing manually.
+1. If a video is playing manually (i.e. user initiated playback, or tapped on the video after autoplay)
 2. If the visible percentage of the video is higher.
 3. If a video is closer to the center of the viewport.
 4. Everything else failing, select the video that is closest to the top of the